josepht/pricer/README.md

 # pricer
 A stock pricing tool.

-# Basic usage:
+## Basic usage:
-python3 pricer.py
+python pricer.py query_all

+## Notes:
-# See shares.json for example share data.
+See shares.json for example share data.